 TILE

-We decided to go over top of the linoleum with your basic peel & stick vinyl tile since it was in even and pulling it up would cause pits in the sub floor.
-(This is where I had to step out and let hubby take over) We really had hoped to put down ceramic tile, but budget didn’t allow.
-We figured we could yank the tile up at a later point.
+I decide to go over top of the linoleum with your basic peel & stick vinyl tile since it was in even and pulling it up would cause pits in the sub floor.
+(This is where I had to step out and be owie) I really hoped to put down ceramic tile, but budget didn’t allow.
+I figured we could yank the tile up at a later point.
+AND we did!
+See HERE.

 THE REVEAL